kcome26/Park-U/README.md

 __Emulator Install__

-_I am using android, so I will provide instructions for android, however IOS is very simpe as well_
+_I am using android, so I will provide instructions for android, however iOS is very simpe as well_
 - Download Android Studio [here](https://developer.android.com/studio/?gclid=CjwKCAjwtfqKBhBoEiwAZuesiDg8_BJqEiZfor_p--qPT_I12LUbijPJtE_dUIHdYNm86KCBMaFpnBoC4hkQAvD_BwE&gclsrc=aw.ds) Standard installion
 - Once installion is  complete, you may need to edit bash file, or set path variable.
 Documenation is [here](https://docs.expo.dev/workflow/android-studio-emulator/)
 - Back in Android Studio, select *More Actions, SDK Manager* and here, select a device.
 (Recent Pixel device is best, with playstore available)